Hario V60 Review – Everything You Need To Know

 Before Choosing a Pour Over Coffee Maker, Consider This

 If a steaming mug of “not your grandfather’s coffee” is what you crave, then there is no better brew method than manual drip coffee.
-With a practiced hand, the slow method of pour over brewing can bring out the subtle and complex flavors of your coffee beans.
+With a practised hand, the slow method of pour over brewing can bring out the subtle and complex flavours of your coffee beans.

 Automated methods can do a decent job (for a price), but they won’t give you the flexibility needed to crack open the delicate notes of different roasts.
 Manual pour over, on the other hand, allows you to customize each brew to your specific preferences.
 Plus there’s the satisfaction that comes with learning a new craft, and in enjoying the rewards that come with the skill – in this case, a damn fine cup of coffee.